nutsfinance/tapio-eth/test/docs/StableAsset.md

 - Check deploy swap with token length not match
 - Check deploy swap with fee length not match
 - Check deploy swap with token not set
-- Check deploy swap with fee recipient not set
-- Check deploy swap with yield recipient not set
 - Check deploy swap with pool token not set
 - Check deploy swap with A not set
 - Check deploy swap with A exceed max